erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Currently this is still a multi-step process that could certainly be more tightly integrated.

 The simulation of the obtainable path accuracy through the use of process compensation currently does not take into account the ability of the robot to adapt to deviations of its base.
-Nevertheless an estimation of the path accuracy without such additional compensation techniques has been shown in @sec:ref-needed and the existing tools let us already obtain the fundamental requirements of Nm, Nm/s and Nms for the process compensation.
+Nevertheless an estimation of the path accuracy without such additional compensation techniques has been shown in @Sec:robot-comp and the existing tools let us already obtain the fundamental requirements of Nm, Nm/s and Nms for the process compensation.
 The interaction with additional robot based compensation might lead to an increase in the torque dynamics requirements, but the torque and envelope requirements should remain similar.